devguilhermecosta/c2validator/README.md

 ## **Generating CPF and CNPJ**

-You can use this package for generate CPF and CNPJ for test your code.
+You can use this package for generate CPF and CNPJ to test your code.

 ### Generating and testing CNPJ